Updated May 2021

-Doing this will also help to show you how serious the applicant is about renting from you, if they really want the place, then they will call and ask the landlord/supervisor to call back, and follow up with you.
+Doing this will also help to show you how serious the applicant is about renting from you.
+If they really want the place, then they will call and ask the landlord/supervisor to call back and follow up with you.

 On the other hand, if they aren’t so serious, you most likely won’t hear from that individual again.

 A rental verification form is an authorization form that a tenant applicant will sign to give permission to the landlord to perform a background check.
 This also includes the ability to call the current employer, previous landlord, and current landlord.

 Many applications have this built right into the app.
 Feel free to grab our free rental application here.